 Easy Ways to Detect Air Leaks

 Doing the necessary work to keep your home’s energy efficiency levels high is an easy decision.
 When you make sure your HVAC systems aren’t working harder than they should be, you’re not just saving energy, you’re saving money.
-One way your home may be losing efficiency is through air leaks.
+One of the ways your home could be losing significant efficiency is through air leaks around your home.

 The most frequent leaks are from drafts entering through your windows or doors.
-These air leaks are relatively easy to identify, but air leakage can also come from less obvious spaces in your home.
+These air leaks are relatively easy to identify, but air leakage can also originate in less obvious spaces in your home.
 Review the suggestions below to do your own energy assessment.

 Inside your home

 First, you’ll want to inspect your windows and doors.
-If they clatter or you can see light through spaces between the door and the frame, they’re leaking and probably wasting energy and money, as well.
+If they rattle or you can see light coming in around the frame, they’re leaking and probably wasting energy and money, as well.
 Seal them with caulk or weather-stripping to fill in the leak.

 Next, walk around looking for cracks and gaps in the following areas: